Section two of £80 million Dawlish sea wall completed.

 - Improve safety by removing the barrow crossing currently used for escorting passengers with disabilities.

 - Potentially bring more of the station building into use and provide longevity and protection to the listed station building itself.

 The planning process

-We will be submitting the plans for ‘prior approval’ under our permitted development rights, enabling the council to formally consult the local community on the proposed designs.
+The plans for ‘prior approval’ were submitted under our permitted development rights, enabling the council to formally consult the local community on the proposed designs.
 We are also seeking Listed Building Consent from the council as the works are physically attached to the Grade II listed Dawlish Station.

-In addition to the planning and heritage consents, an application for a Marine Licence will be submitted to the Marine Management Organisation.
+In addition to the planning and heritage consents, an application for a Marine Licence has been submitted to the Marine Management Organisation.